AndrewMcGhee/Site-Testing-V2/docs/source/index.rst

-Fuck You Linda!
+I'm going to off myself
 ===================================

 .. note::

-   This project is under active development.
+   I want to die

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Fuck
+   This
+   Shit